matt-harding/AMLS_II_assignment23_24/README.md

 ## Run Locally

-Poetry was for dependency management
+Poetry was for dependency management.
+Build using Python 3.10.
+Not tested on other versions of Python.

 ``` poetry shell ```